 Late winter and early spring are especially wet times of year in East Tennessee.
 Thankfully the longer, warmer days and the higher angle of the sun are helping dry the pasture occasionally but we’re dealing with erosion, wet hooves and a soggy barn right now.
 Our barn is on a slope and for the most part is designed to channel rain water away and down the street or through a ditch and down a hill in the pasture.
 But elevation is tricky and water goes where it wants.
 Rain eventually pools in front of the third bay (a little hard to see in the photo below – bottom middle) and overflows into the bay and then makes its way through the barn.
 As you can imagine, this makes a yucky mess in not only the center aisle but sometimes in Valentine’s stall.

 The solution, albeit somewhat temporary, is a simple one.
 The clay dirt here is a pain to work with, heavy, thick and slimy when wet, but in this case its difficulties present an advantage.
-The clay that barely lets any water seep into the group is also useful in channeling the water.
+The clay that barely lets any water seep into the ground is also useful in channeling the water.
 I simply shoveled some of it to build up what I’m calling a “micro levee”, basically a hump in the dirt to keep the rain out.
 It’ll wear down as we drive over it (we store hay in this area and frequently park the trailer there) but I’ll add more dirt over time.
 It’s far better than dealing with mud inside the barn.

 It may seem like a little bit of loose dirt to you, but it saved us quite a mess this week.
 If you live where it rains a lot and the soil isn’t very porous, try to use the clay to your advantage.